Brigham–Kanner Property Rights Conference: Conferences

-In 2011 the Conference, which most years is hosted at William & Mary's Marshall-Wythe School of Law, was hosted by Tsinghua University in Beijing, China.
+In 2011 the Conference, which most years is hosted at William & Mary's School of Law, was hosted by Tsinghua University in Beijing, China.
 During the 2011 Conference, which was the Eighth Annual Brigham Kanner Property Rights Conference, Retired United States Supreme Court Justice Sandra Day O'Connor received the Brigham Kanner Prize.
 The reception was held in the U.S. Embassy in Beijing.
 The 2011 Conference featured lectures and panel discussions by the leading property rights scholars and practitioners from China and the United States.

 The Thirteenth Annual Conference, held in 2016, was hosted by the Peace Palace in The Hague, Netherlands and was presented in cooperation with the Grotius Centre for International Legal Studies of Leiden Law School.
 The recipient of the year's Brigham-Kanner Property Rights Prize was Hernando de Soto, Prize-winning economist and author of The Mystery of Capital and The Other Path.

-The Nineteenth Annual Conference was held September 29–30, 2022, and honored James S. Burling, Vice President of Legal Affairs at the Pacific Legal Foundation, attorney for the Pacific Legal Foundation defending landowners' interests, including before the Supreme Court of the United States in Palazzolo v.
-Rhode Island, and author of numerous works promoting the civil liberty of private property ownership.
+The Twenty-Second Annual Conference was held October 23-24, 2025, and honored William A. Fishel, Professor of Economics and Hardy Professor of Legal Studies, Emeritus, at Dartmouth College.
+Mr. Fishel is author of The Homevoter Hypothesis: How Home Values Influence Local Government Taxation, School Finance, and Land-Use Policies which discusses the relationship between private property ownership and local government participation.
+His work is praised as transformative of property scholarship and its interplay with local government.

+The Twenty-Third Annual Conference will be held October 14-16, 2026, in London, England.